 These dogs have been a part of the Inuit culture for more than 2000 years with the breed being on the verge of extinction.
 There are not more than 500 dogs in the US, justifying their whopping price tag.

 The American Bully is one of the best varieties of Pit Bulls, developed from American Staffordshire Terriers and American Pit Bulls.
 Heavy (about 110 lbs), short (about 20″), sturdy with a broad and muscular face structure, the American Bully is one of the best companion dogs, calling for a cost of up to $15,000.

 The American Bully comes with a short, smooth and glossy coat.
 The dogs have a small litter size, about 4 puppies, which is a reason behind why they form one of the most expensive breeds of dogs.
-The United Kennel Club recognizes this breed as loving and friendly, as a part of your family.
-Prices are similar of the other differents types of pit bull breeds.
+The United Kennel Club (UKC) recognizes this breed as loving and friendly, as a part of your family.
+Prices are similar to the other different types of pit bull breeds.

 4. Samoyed – $14,000

 Samoyed is one of the most expensive dog breeds, costing around $5000-$14000 but ensuring that it is worth every bit of your investment.
 With a height of about 19″-23″ and a weight of about 45-65 pounds for a male and 35-50 pounds for a female, Samoyeds are identified by their beautiful all-white thick coat that is meant to protect them from the brutally cold temperature in Siberia.

 Samoyeds have a rare smile, which actually keeps the upturned corners of their mouth from drooling and thereby, preventing icicles from forming on the face.
 Samoyeds belong to the working dog breeds and have a life expectancy of 12-14 years.
 They are smart, mischievous and extremely social.
 These cute furry dogs that are becoming a rare species demand a lot of your love and attention.